kensuka21/ShortenerLinkAPI/README.md

 # ShortenerLinkAPI

-This an API that make Shorts Urls
+This is an API that make Shorts Urls